 And here he makes a cup of coffee, though he apparently struggled with this during his practice runs:

 This time, Jan uses the Vincent Evolution for writing.
-Notice that the absence of a grip — specifically, the Tripod Grip — forces Jan to improvise:
+Notice that the absence of a grip — specifically, the Tripod Grip — forces him to improvise:

 Thanks very much to Jan for making these videos.
 Having gone through them, we find ourselves wishing that we could get similar demonstrations for every bionic hand.

 The Evolution is an intriguing device.
-Depending on its price, its unique combination of advanced capabilities makes it worthy of further examination.
+Its unique combination of advanced capabilities and a reasonable price make it worthy of further examination.